jjmojojjmojo/break-timer/README.rst

 Installation
 ============
-Download the latest release from [TODO: link to the release].
+Download the latest "break-timer.zip" release from `the releases page <https://github.com/jjmojojjmojo/break-timer/releases>`_.
 Unzip, and copy to your Applications folder.

-The first time you run the app, you will have to go to the finder and right-click (option-click) and select "Open" from the menu.
+The first time you run the app, you will have to go to the Finder and right-click (option-click) and select "Open" from the menu.

 Changing The Parameters
 =======================